 Gut Repair: BPC-157 was originally studied for ulcers and colitis.
 In rodent models of inflammatory bowel disease, it improved mucosal healing and reduced bleeding.
 A small human phase II ulcer trial showed healing effects with no reported side effects.
 The gut data is the most established from a human perspective.

 Human Clinical Data (New): Three human studies have been published as of early 2026, all small pilot studies from the same Florida research group.
-A 2021 study injected BPC-157 into the knees of 16 patients with chronic pain.
-87.5% reported significant relief at 6-12 months.
-A 2024 study treated 12 patients with interstitial cystitis using intravesicular BPC-157.
-All 12 rated the treatment as “significant improvement” on the Global Response Assessment, with 80-100% symptom resolution and zero side effects.
-And in 2025, Lee and Burgess conducted a pilot showing two healthy adults tolerated intravenous BPC-157 up to 20mg with no adverse effects.
-Plasma levels returned to baseline within 24 hours.
+A 2021 study injected BPC-157 into the knees of 16 patients with chronic pain, and 87.5% reported significant relief at 6-12 months.
+A 2024 study treated 12 patients with interstitial cystitis using intravesicular BPC-157, and all 12 rated the treatment as “significant improvement,” with 80-100% symptom resolution and zero side effects.
+In 2025, Lee and Burgess ran a pilot showing two healthy adults tolerated intravenous BPC-157 up to 20mg with no adverse effects, and plasma levels returned to baseline within 24 hours.
 Small studies, no placebo controls, but real human safety and efficacy signals.

 The cancelled Phase I trial: Worth knowing about.
 A 2015 Phase I study (NCT02637284) enrolled 42 healthy volunteers to establish foundational pharmacokinetic data for BPC-157.
 Results were never published.
 Submission was cancelled in 2016 with no public explanation.
 This means we still don’t have the basic human metabolism data that would normally inform dosing.
 Everything people use today is extrapolated from animal studies.